How To Use Essential Oils

 Hopefully this marks a permanent departure from such a strong reliance on harmful synthetic chemicals and fragrances to fumigate and scent our homes.

 Caution is advised around pets, however.
-Cats are intolerant of essential oils owing to the absence of an enzyme needed to assimilate essential oils, and dogs have issues with certain essential oils as well.
-Please read Essential Oil Toxicity For Pets for more information.
+Cats are intolerant of essential oils owing to the absence of an enzyme, (lucuronyl transferase), needed to assimilate essential oils, and dogs have issues with certain essential oils as well.

 Please be aware that, whilst certain essential oils are not suitable for use around cats and dogs, there are no synthetic fragrances which are suitable for use around your pets, your children, your partner, and yourself.
 They are toxic to everyone.